(All fields required)

 Paul Kingma MD, PhD

 Dr. Kingma is a neonatologist and Co-Director of the Fetal Care Center of Cincinnati.
 His clinical expertise in neonatology includes managing children with congenital diaphragmatic hernias and neonatal infections.
 Dr. Kingma’s lab investigates the role of the innate immune system in pulmonary infections in children.
-Specific projects currently focus on the role of surfactant protein D in neonatal sepsis and acute respiratory distress syndrome and on neutrophil function in cystic fibrosis patients.
+Specific projects currently focus on the role of surfactant protein D in neonatal sepsis and acute respiratory distress syndrome and on lung injury in congenital diaphragmatic hernia patients.
 Students will work directly with Dr. Kingma and his associates on any of these projects during their summer tenure.

 Tom Korfhagen MD, PhD